Keeping your kids safe online doesn’t need to be expensive or complicated. Here are four easy and FREE things you can do to protect your family.

 3. Give the internet an early bedtime

-Even if all electronic devices stay in the living room or kitchen, even the most frequented areas of your house become deserted at night.
+Even if all electronic devices stay in the living room or kitchen, the busiest areas of your house are deserted at night.
 Use the parental controls on your kids’ devices to shut the internet down at a certain time, or simply turn off the router when you go to bed.

 Bonus– your kids will sleep better, since the blue light from their devices won’t suppress the melatonin in their brains.